ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

 If any parameters are not specified in the submission script, the program will use the default values from [../graphinvent/parameters/defaults.py](../graphinvent/parameters/defaults.py).
 Have a look there if you want to learn more about any additional hyperparameters that may not have been discussed in this tutorial.
 Note that not all parameters defined in *../graphinvent/parameters/defaults.py* are model-related hyperparameters; many are simply practical parameters and settings, such as the path to the datasets being studied.

 ### Summary
-Hopefully you are now able to train models on custom datasets using GraphINVENT.
+Hopefully you are now able to train models on custom datasets using GraphINVENT2.
 If anything is unclear in this tutorial, or if you have any questions that have not been addressed by this guide, feel free to contact the authors for assistance.
 Note that a lot of useful information centered about hyperparameter tuning is available in our [technical note](https://chemrxiv.org/articles/preprint/Practical_Notes_on_Building_Molecular_Graph_Generative_Models/12888383/1).

 We look forward to seeing the molecules you've generated using GraphINVENT.